sourcegraph/k6/README.md

 The stress test runs the same script as the load test aggressively in a short time period.

-The test tries to overwhelm the system with an extreme surge of load by ramping up from 0 to __n__ users in 20 seconds, where each user sends a random request to the instance concurrently, with a shorter random start time and sleep time in between for another 30 seconds.
+The test tries to overwhelm the system with an extreme surge of load by having __n__ concurrent users sending random requests at random times to the instance for 60 seconds.

-> Note: The response time of a stress test is expected to be slower than usual, as we should rather focus on the request failing rate instead.
+> Note: The response times in a stress test is expected to be slower than usual, as we should rather focus on the request failing rate instead.
 Therefore, we should look at the request failure ratio (http_req_failed) in the end-of-test summary.
 The successful-calls (check) ratio for a well-performing instance should be above 90%.

 To start a stress test, run the following command at the root of this repository: